Dennissaminathan/Openresty-sso/README.md

 # Openresty-sso
-OIDC SSO implementation in reverse proxy for Nexus and Jenkins
+OIDC SSO implementation in reverse proxy for Nexus

 # Nexus-SSO